Welcome! This is the Pagure instance for the Fedora Package Maintainer Docs.

 In case a pull request not reviewed in reasonable time, the following actions can be taken, in given order:

-This repo includes scripts to build and preview the contents of this repository.
+This repo includes a script to build and preview the contents of this repository.

 NOTE: Please note that if you reference pages from other repositories, such links will be broken in this local preview as it only builds this repository.
 If you want to rebuild the whole Fedora Docs site, please see the Fedora Docs build repository for instructions.